sci-42ver/SDF_exercise_solution/README.md

-Thanks.
-With that `printf` demo, I also found that `?!` seems to consume checked string, so `'foo(?! bar)'` won't filter out "foo foo bar".
-This seems to be implied implicitly by python re doc https://stackoverflow.com/a/11430936/21294350 and also in `man perlre` "the lookaheads are zero-width expressions--they only look, but don't consume any of the string".
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption
 ### needs big changes to the overall program structure